 - Have restless leg syndrome — an uncomfortable tingling or crawling feeling in your legs

 "Iron deficiency anemia" means anemia because of too little iron in the body.
-Iron is important in many ways.
-It is a mineral needed for overall good health and healthy blood cells.
+Iron is an important mineral needed for overall good health and healthy blood cells.
 Iron helps your body make hemoglobin, which is found in red blood cells.
 When there is not enough iron, red blood cells won't have enough hemoglobin to carry oxygen.

 Iron is found in many foods, and diet is the major source of iron.
-Besides not getting enough iron in the diet, other causes of IDA are:
+Besides not getting enough iron in the diet, other causes of iron deficiency anemia are:

 - Blood loss from accidents, surgery, stomach ulcers, kidney or bladder tumors, cancer or polyps in the intestines or other causes